Joint Majorization-Minimization for Nonnegative CP and Tucker Decompositions under $\beta$-Divergences: Unfolding-Free Updates: Joint Majorizers for Multilinear Models

 \begin{remark}[We do not claim iterate convergence for joint MM] The joint-MM scheme uses a surrogate built at a \emph{fixed} reference $\widetilde\Theta$ and performs several inner block minimizations before refreshing the surrogate.
-During the inner loop, the surrogate is generally \emph{not} tight at the current inner iterate, so the algorithm does not directly fit the standard BSUM template.
-In this paper, we therefore restrict our convergence claims for joint MM to monotonic decrease and convergence of objective values; establishing convergence of iterates (e.g., via inexact MM/BSUM variants tailored to the outer/inner structure) is left for future work. \end{remark}
+At the beginning of the inner sweep, the frozen surrogate $G(\cdot\mid \widetilde\Theta)$ is tight at the current iterate $\widetilde\Theta=\Theta^k$.
+However, after the first block update, the current inner iterate generally differs from $\widetilde\Theta$, while the surrogate remains frozen at $\widetilde\Theta$.
+Hence it is no longer tight at the current inner iterate, so J-CoMM does not directly fit the standard BSUM template.
+A sharper iterate-convergence analysis for J-CoMM, based on sufficient decrease, a relative-error estimate, and the KL property, is developed in Section~\ref{subsec:jcomm_kl}. \end{remark}